 However, with a reverse-lens (or any macro) setup, even the slightest movement can be extreme and moving only half an inch back or forward will place the subject out of a suitable focal range.

-The above sample is captured from the same position with the old 28-80mm zoom, providing a more flexible range of focus to more easily contain the subject completely within the frame at an equally close proximity.
+The above sample is captured from the same position with the old 28-80mm zoom.
+This provided a more flexible range of focus to contain the subject within the frame at an equally close proximity.

-When shooting macro, acquiring focus is difficult without getting very close to the subject – considerably closer than usual, so much so that it can take a little getting used to at first.
-In fact, I was having a difficult time acquiring focus on a simple, static object resting completely still only three inches from the lens face.
+When shooting macro, acquiring focus is difficult without getting very close to the subject — considerably closer than usual.
+So much so that it can take a little getting used to at first.
+In fact, I was having a difficult time focusing on a simple, static object only three inches from the lens face.

-All of the images in this article are hand-held in natural light, modified by a shoot-thru diffuser tucked into a moderately shaded window.
+All of the images in this article are hand-held in natural light.
+They were modified by a shoot-thru diffuser tucked into a moderately shaded window.

-As macro photography is notoriously limited to working in very thin planes of focus, macro lenses inherently generate soft out-of-focus areas useful for creative applications.
-For those who enjoy using bokeh to draw the eye, this would be a fun and ideal place to experiment with composition ideas.
+Macro photography is limited to working in very thin planes of focus.
+Macro lenses inherently generate soft out-of-focus areas useful for creative applications.
+For those who enjoy using bokeh to draw the eye, this would be a fun place to experiment with composition ideas.

 Conversely, a given frame can sometimes require the merging of dozens, if not hundreds of images to produce a more complete focus in post production.

 Any live or potentially moving subject presents a major challenge in terms of acquiring a clean macro exposure.
-Once again, using a moderate telephoto zoom will be considerably easier and a bit less invasive for live subjects as far as framing a shot.
+Using a moderate telephoto zoom will be considerably easier and a bit less invasive for live subjects as far as framing a shot.

 It’s imperative to keep in mind that even the slightest movement is enough to throw off the intended focal point.
-When shooting macro images of a live subject, doing all we can to stabilize the scene will go a long way in producing a cleaner, more appealing result.
+When shooting macro images of a live subject, doing all we can to stabilize the scene will go a long way in producing a cleaner result.

-A quick word of caution for those considering a wide-angle zoom in conjunction with an ASP-C (crop-sensor) Canon body..
+A quick word of caution for those considering a wide-angle zoom in conjunction with an APS-C (crop sensor) Canon body.

-When recently experimenting with a Sigma 10-20mm f/4 and a Canon crop-sensor body, I found that the bulky flange of the 77mm Fotodiox reversing ring adapter purchased expressly for this setup was bumping slightly into the flash housing (as pictured above), just enough to prevent the lens from fully mounting.
+When experimenting with a Sigma 10-20mm f/4 and a Canon crop sensor body, I found that the bulky flange of the 77mm Fotodiox reversing ring adapter, was bumping slightly into the flash housing (as pictured above).
+This was just enough to prevent the lens from fully mounting.

-It does however appear that there is a bit more void space between the lens mount and the upper housing on full-frame Canon bodies to accommodate a clean fit, though I’ve yet to fully test this issue personally.
+It does appear that there is a bit more void space between the lens mount and the upper housing on full-frame Canon bodies.
+These accommodate a clean fit, though I’ve yet to fully test this issue personally.

-I would strongly recommend reading any and all reviews available to be absolutely certain the adapter ring you’re seeking will work with your camera body.
+I would strongly recommend reading any and all reviews available.
+This way you’ll be absolutely certain the adapter ring you’re seeking will work with your camera body.

 One of the most appealing aspects of reverse lens macro is that it has no allegiances with specific lens manufacturers.
-The 28-80mm lens used in this article has been on the shelf for a good 20+ years, and was far more effective than the newer 50mm prime – in most cases.
+The 28-80mm lens used in this article has been on the shelf for a good 20+ years.
+It was far more effective than the newer 50mm prime — in most cases.

 In fact, I recently noticed a similar lens available through KEH.com for less than $10.
-If you, too, should happen to have old glass laying around, this is a great way to end the early retirement and let them shine in new ways.
+If you happen to have old lenses laying around, this is a great way to let them shine in new ways.

 For those new to the concept, search far and wide for manually-operated zooms and primes; you’ll be pleased to find that older glass is amazingly inexpensive these days and fairly easy to come by comparatively.

-In my opinion, macro photography works the smaller, less appreciated muscles taken for granted and brings a renewed sense of vision and patience (or lack thereof) to my workflow.
-It reveals how impatient and sloppy I can sometimes be, and serves as a reminder to slow down and savor.
+In my opinion, macro photography works the smaller, less appreciated muscles taken for granted.
+It brings a renewed sense of vision and patience (or lack thereof) to my workflow.
+Revealing how impatient and sloppy I can sometimes be, and serves as a reminder to slow down and savor.

 Life presents much more than what initially meets the 50mm eye, and reverse lens macro is one capable approach to learning and experiencing life at full-scale.

-Thanks for stopping by.
 Hope you find yourself inspired to grab that old glass and get it back in the rotation.
-If you have any questions along the way, drop me a line at [email protected] any time.